 As soon as Dallas proposes an expedition to the derelict, Kane immediately volunteers himself, and he is continually the most aggressively curious of the party during their exploration.
 The expedition sequence is replete with sexual imagery and innuendo, as the expeditionary party unwittingly re-enact the basic microscopic processes of human conception and fertilization.
 James Kavanagh comments that as they enter the derelict, the party are

 “collectively imaged as three clumsy spermlike figures entering the vaginal opening between the upstretched ‘legs’ of an alien spaceship.”
-(44) Inside, they journey through the ship’s passages, through the taboo regions of a massive and seemingly archaic alien body.
-The party navigate through vaginal openings and along ribbed corridors that glisten with fluid, looking like
+(44) They journey through the ship’s interior passages, through the taboo regions of a massive and seemingly archaic alien body.
+They navigate vaginal openings and along ribbed corridors that glisten with fluid, looking like

 “mechanised birth canals”.
 (45) The derelict seems to be alive; its internal surfaces resemble hardened skin wrapped taught over arching bone structures.
 The surfaces are covered in glistening moisture, in the signs of condensation, of respiration, of life.
 Signifiers of sexuality / biology are everywhere; for the repressed virgin astronaut there is menace in the fertile landscape.

 This scene has been interpreted in many ways.
-James Kavanagh considers the phallic symbolism of the emerging Alien and the gynaecological confusion caused by its emergence to be the most notable aspects of the scene, while Barbara Creed has interpreted the scene as a visualisation of Freudian observations concerning the riddle of origins, and Catherine Constable proposes that it constitutes the horror of the inside becoming outside.
-(46) Yet another interpretation has been proposed by Mark Kermode:
+James Kavanagh considers the phallic symbolism of the Alien and the gynaecological confusion caused by its emergence to be the most notable aspects of the scene.
+Barbara Creed has interpreted the scene as a visualisation of Freudian observations concerning the riddle of origins.
+Catherine Constable proposes that it constitutes the horror of the inside becoming outside.
+(46) Mark Kermode has proposed yet another interpretation:

 “The violent arrival of the Alien dramatises fears about pregnancy and child birth, giving horrendous form to shapeless anxieties about the alien transformation which human beings regularly undergo in the process of reproduction.”
 (47) Obviously, the meaning of this scene is very dependent on perspective.